qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_interaction.rst

 Focus Handling
 ==============

 Good keyboard support also means good focus support.
-One major feature is the seaming less integration between the DOM focus handling and the qooxdoo focus handling.
+One major feature is the seamless integration between the DOM focus handling and the qooxdoo focus handling.
 Both system are communicating with each other.
 This makes it possible to integrate qooxdoo in normal web pages while still supporting the advanced focus features qooxdoo has to offer in some qooxdoo-powered isles.

 Focus handling in qooxdoo also means sophisticated support for the ``Tab`` key.
 While qooxdoo may also use the possibilities given by the browser (not so much), without doing any modification, the default adds qooxdoo's own layer for tab focus handling.
 This layer supports focus roots.
 A focus root is basically a widget which manage tab sequences on their own.
 This is often true for any type of Windows inside complex applications.
 Instead of leaving the window when reaching the last widget in a Window qooxdoo starts with the first widget in that window again.
 The tab handling in qooxdoo is based on coordinates of each widget on the screen.
 It follows the visible structure and not the internal application (or even markup) structure.
 This is often seen as a huge benefit as it improves the usability of such applications out-of-the-box.
 It is also possible to define a ``tabIndex`` on widgets which should be reachable in a static hard-coded way.
 It is suggested to not use that feature that much.
 The automatic handling works quite good out of the box without hard-wiring every widget to a specific tab position.